Mingkai-Zhuang/PHBS_MLF_2019/Course Project/README.md

 * Weight_Daily: weight used to evaluate daily return predictions (Ret_PlusOne and Ret_PlusTwo).

 ## [Data Analysis](https://github.com/Mingkai-Zhuang/PHBS_MLF_2019/blob/master/Course%20Project/Code/Data%20Analysis.ipynb)
-Because the datasets are complicated, we make some basic anlysis for it, which can help us better understand data itself.
+Because the datasets are complicated, we make some basic analysis for it, which can help us better understand data itself.

 Firstly, Ret_2 - Ret_120 are return per minute at Day D(intraday).
 However, the aggregative return at 120 minute is more useful.
 Hence, we sum these data and calculate standard deviation.
 We name them by R_Agg,	R_Agg_Std	and R_Std respectively.